VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 All of these things are totally fixable using a mix of hardware and software.

+{{< hint warning >}}

-!> before I get into all the following, I'm not saying all of these things should always be in use.
+Before I get into all the following, I'm not saying all of these things should always be in use.
 For example when somebody is making music all of this obviously needs to be able to bypassed.

+{{< /hint >}}

 **Why *the fuck* do we not have a system-wide limiter?**